JovanyAldair/vagrant-sh-ansible/Readme.md

 ## Lab_01

-The vagrant will execute the Vagrantfile in this directory, and will create tree machine with ubuntu/lunar image:
+The vagrant will execute the Vagrantfile in this directory, and will create three machine with ubuntu/lunar image:

 > - Master
 > - Slave01